yigitatesh/face_recognizer/README.md

 # Face Recognizer
-A program which can recognize known faces that are used to train the classifier model.
+A program that can recognize known faces that are used to train the classifier model.

 # Requirements
 - keras